-And what about that one woman you know that can eat cake all day and without gaining weight?
-Well, that means she doesn’t eat a lot of calories besides those cakes.
+And what about that one woman you know that can eat cake all day without gaining weight?
+Well, that means she probably doesn’t eat a lot of calories besides those cakes.

 Except that it’s not healthy, you can live on pizza, cake or McDonald’s without gaining weight as long as you take your maintenance calories in consideration.